earlution/dev-toolkit/KB/Architecture/Standards_and_ADRs/kb-structure-overview.md

 ## Executive Summary

-This document provides a **comprehensive overview** of the `vibe-dev-kit` Knowledge Base (KB) structure, including directory purposes, navigation patterns, and maintenance procedures.
+This document provides a **comprehensive overview** of the `ai-dev-kit` Knowledge Base (KB) structure, including directory purposes, navigation patterns, and maintenance procedures.
 It serves as the **primary reference** for understanding how the KB is organized and how to navigate it effectively.

 **Key Points:**
 - **3-level default depth** for optimal navigation